aaronksaunders/quick-intro-reactfire-v4/README.md

 ```

-From the ReactFire Example Code, see this is in `AppAuthWrapper.tsx`
+From the ReactFire Example Code, see this is in `AppAuthWrapper.tsx`.
+The AuthWrapper code is from the [reactfire repo](https://github.com/FirebaseExtended/reactfire) to account for the removal of `AuthCheck` component
 ```jsx
 export const AuthWrapper = ({
   children,